MENU

 Written by Richard Heyes, RGraph author, on 2nd March 2026

-A new dumbbell chart variation has been added to the Horizontal Bar chart as you can see from the image that's shown here.
-This particular example is a grouped example, which can be achieved by using multiple HBar chart objects (though the code is quite simple - as you can see below the image).
+A new dumbbell chart variation has been added to the SVG and canvas Horizontal Bar charts as you can see from the image that's shown here.
+This particular example is a grouped example, which can be achieved by using multiple chart objects (though the code is quite simple - as you can see below the image).

 Dumbbell chart example